Go Back

 1. In a medium vessel, combine the grated cheddar, Monterey Jack, Parmesan, mayonnaise, green onions, and salt.

-2. Stir until a thick, homogenous lipid emulsion is achieved.
+2. Stir until a thick, smooth mixture is achieved.

-1. Apply the cheese emulsion evenly across the warm, toasted bread halves, spreading to the edges to seal the crumb.
+1. Spread the cheese mixture evenly across the warm, toasted bread halves, spreading to the edges to seal the crumb.

 2. Return to the 425°F oven and bake until the topping reaches a molten state, initiating an active "ooze and bubble," approximately 8 to 10 minutes.

-1. Slice the bread into uniform wedges and serve immediately while the lipids are thermally active.
+1. Slice the bread into uniform wedges and serve immediately while the cheese is still hot and bubbly.
 To maintain temperature for a crowd, wrap the bread loosely in aluminum foil.